 Our tools were built for the most demanding contexts where Internet connectivity is the exception, not the rule.
 Surveys can be conducted entirely while being offline, regardless what kind of device is being used during the collection process.

-Collected information is stored safely and can even be encrypted, if needed.
+Collected information is stored safely.
 Synchronization via SSL ensures that your data can't be read by a third party.
 Strong safeguards exist also for avoiding data loss even during very long interviews.